Rackover/TrackMasters.Wiki/home/create-trackparts.md

 In the future, this limitation may be removed and a tool may be introduced to make including navigatable track elements in a modpack possible.
 :::

+This document will rely heavily on the **example modpack** (LOUVESYSTEMS' STATUE.PAK) to provide examples with each explanation.
+You can find it in in the `SAMPLESP` folder, in the game's root directory.
+If you do not find it, you can also download it [here](/_contents/modpacks/LOUVESYSTEMS'%20STATUE.PAK).

+# What trackparts are made of